Volta Labs

 • When building large mockups, modularity is key to efficient transportation and iteration

-• Understanding the variables of lab bench height and user height is important for good ergonomics
+• Understanding the variables conditions of the product environment is pivotal for good ergonomics